textpattern/textpattern.github.io/setup/upgrading-the-installation.md

 ### File system notes

 files
 : Empty by default.
 It's where content files (`.pdf`, `.docx`, `.rtf`, `.epub`, `.txt`, etc.) will go when/if you upload them in the Files panel.
-You may see a warning about the directory's `chmod` status (editing rights) in the Diagnostics panel.
+You may see a warning about the directory's `chmod` status (editing rights) at the top of the Diagnostics or Files panels if the web server does not have sufficient write permissions.

 images
 : Empty by default.
 It's where images will go when you upload them in the Images panel.
-You may see a warning about the directory's `chmod` status (editing rights) in the Diagnostics panel.
+You may see a warning about the directory's `chmod` status (editing rights) at the top of the Diagnostics or Images panels if the web server does not have sufficient write permissions.

 rpc
 : Contains the XML-RPC functionality, which is legacy code from when ping-packs and such were popular with bloggers.
 If you don't use it, you can remove it, but make sure the 'Enable XML-RPC server?' preference is set to 'No' in the Preferences panel.